cuynu/vancedx/README.md

 ### Installation for MIUI

-If you can't install YouTube Vanced in MIUI, try turn off MIUI Optimization in Developer options then try install again.
+If you can't install YouTube Vanced+ in MIUI, try turn off MIUI Optimization in Developer options then try install again.

 # Credits :